CollectionBuilder/cb-docs/docs/customization/config-metadata.md

 ### browse_link:
 - *Options*: `true` or leave blank.
 - This option controls if the element will be represented as a link from the item page back to the Browse page.
 It is most useful for those fields, like "subject", that often contain multiple values (separated by a semicolon).
-So, for instance, if you wanted to make the subjects in your "subject" field separate out into individual links, you'd enter `true` in the third column of the `config-metadata.csv`
+So, for instance, if you wanted to make the subjects in your "subject" field separate out into individual links, you'd enter `true` in the third column of the "config-metadata.csv".

 ---